 Japan is a fascinating country, where history co-exists with modernity.
-Blessed with a unique culture, Japan doesn’t leave anyone indifferent and never fails in amazing visitors.
+Blessed with a unique culture, Japan doesn’t leave anyone indifferent and never fails to amaze visitors.
 From some of the oldest temples in the world to some of most modern shopping centers in the world, Japan has something to offer to everyone.
 Despite its beauty and uniqueness, Japan is also one of the most expensive countries I’ve ever been to in Asia.

 Ever thought about visiting Japan but held back because of it’s price tag?
 This guide about budget travel in Japan was made for you !